mbari-org/vars/docs/index.md

 ##### Note

 This is the start of public documentation for VARS and is currently a work-in-progress.
-For complete documentation is planned to be completed by the end of 2023.
+Completed documentation is planned to be completed by the end of 2023.

 ## About VARS